Chitty Chitty Bang Bang star Sally Ann Howes dies aged 91

 Howes replaced Dame Julie Andrews as Eliza Doolittle in the original Broadway production of My Fair Lady in 1958 when Dame Julie returned to the UK to star in the show’s West End production.

-She was also featured on the cover of US magazine Life in March of that year.
+She was also featured on the cover of US magazine Life in March that year.

 In 1963 she was nominated for a Tony Award for best lead actress in a musical for her performance in Brigadoon.